serifenuruysal/Navwei-Android-App/README.md

 This is Navwei Android app project Version 2

-User find his way through the biggest malls in the UAE with this  useful app.
-Rely on our in-mall navigation to guide user to the hottest trends, events and happenings.
+With the use of this app user can find his way through the biggest malls in the shopping center or airport.
+Rely on navigation to guide user to the hottest trends, events and happenings.

 ## Approach of Clean Architecture